 Steps to fix the wp-content directory problem

-Find FTP username and details in the web hosting account
+Find the FTP username and details in the web hosting account

-You should know your FTP username and password to use them later, generally, you can find more than one FTP user and here is the problem.
-But, only one user will work and make the WordPress update working again.
-So, login to your cPanel account and click on ”FTP Accounts” icons as the following screenshot.
+You should know your FTP username and password to use later, generally, you can find more than one FTP user, and here is the problem.
+But, only one user will work and make the WordPress update work again.
+So, log in to your cPanel account and click on the ”FTP Accounts” icons in the following screenshot.

-Then, forget all the FTP account, and focus on one account only.
-You have to find the one with the person’s icon as below.
+Then, forget all the FTP accounts, and focus on one account only.
+You have to find the one with the person’s icon like this.

 That’s is your default FTP account that will work with WordPress, when changing hosting.
 Just find it and then click on ”Configure FTP Clients” at the right.
 You will get the details of your FTP account username and the server (host).